Margaret Paraskos

-Margaret Frances Paraskos (born 1959) is an artist resident in Cyprus.
+Margaret Frances Paraskos (born 1959) is an English-born artist of Cypriot descent and a resident in Cyprus.
 She is the daughter of the Cypriot artist Stass Paraskos and succeeded him as the director of the Cyprus College of Art.

 Biography

 Margaret Paraskos was born in Leeds, daughter of the Cypriot artist Stass Paraskos.
 She attended Chartham County Secondary Modern School in Kent, England, and went on to study Fine Art at the University of Brighton.
 She later studied for a master's degree in Fine Art at the University of Northampton.

 She has been employed in teaching art at a number of institutions, mainly in Cyprus, and has run the Lempa campus of the Cyprus College of Art since 1985.
 With the death of Stass Paraskos in 2014 she became the director of the Cyprus College of Art.

 As well as having work in collections in Cyprus, she is included in the painting collection of the Stanley & Audrey Burton Gallery at the University of Leeds in England.